hpatoio/backstage-plugin-language-info/packages/backstage-plugin-language-info-processor/README.md

 **Available processor** | More will come

 - PHP | Search the PHP version in the `composer.json` file for components tagged with `php`
+- JS | Search the Node version in the `package.json` file for components tagged with `js`

 ## Installation